lazcad/homeassistant/README.md

           action_type: flip90
  ```

-7. If you have issue with Socket binding or multicast, add the IP address of the network interface to the config
+7. Important!
+Only use this if you have have issue with Socket binding or multicast.
+Using this when you have no problem with socket or mcast will introduce other issues.
+Add the IP address of the network interface to the config

  ```yaml
  xiaomi: